YePererva/cluster-instructions/instructions/endeavourOS-single-node.md

 - for `ext4` : `sudo mkfs.ext4 /dev/sdb1`
 - for `ntfs` : `sudo mkfs.ntfs /dev/sdb1`
 - for `FAT32` : `sudo mkfs.vfat /dev/sdb1` \
-  NB! : Don't use this.
-Not suitable for files > 4 GB
+  NB! : Don't use `FAT32`.
+It is not suitable for files > 4 GB

 ### Mounting disk
 ```